ArthurDassier/Mjolnir_kit/README.md

 ## Environment Configuration
 ```
 sudo apt-get update

 sudo apt-get upgrade
 ```

 #==================== openCV ====================#

-#-------------------- Check if you have openCV for python3 --------------------#
+Check if you have openCV for python3
 `python3`

->>import cv2
+then enter

+`import cv2`

-# if no error occurs, you're good to go.
+If no error occurs, you're good to go.
 Otherwise issue the command below for barebones version
 ```
 pip3 install --upgrade pip

 pip3 install opencv-python
 ```

-# check again to see if opencv was compiled correctly for python3
+Check again to see if opencv was compiled correctly for python3

 `python3`

->>import cv2
+then enter

+`import cv2`

 No errors should have happened, if so, make sure you used pip3 and not pip when running the install command above